-However, two of its early marketing attempts backfired horribly for the company.
+However, two of its early marketing attempts backfired horribly.
 The first was called “Smash The Past,” which came out right around the release of the OnePlus One.
-The marketing stunt encouraged users to film themselves literally smashing their current smartphone to bits in exchange for buying the One for just $1.00.
-Unfortunately, people misunderstood how the promotion worked and hopefuls with no chance of winning ended up smashing their phones in error.
+The marketing stunt encouraged users to film themselves literally smashing their current smartphone to bits.
+In exchange, they might have been able to buy the One for just $1.00.
+Unfortunately, people misunderstood how the promotion worked, and hopefuls with no chance of winning ended up smashing their phones in error.
 In the end, only 100 people out of the 140,000 entrants got a One for a buck.

 Not long after the misfire of the “Smash The Past” campaign, OnePlus debuted another ill-advised campaign called “Ladies First.”
-The campaign encouraged women on the OnePlus community forums to post a photo of themselves alongside a OnePlus logo which could possibly have netted them an invite to buy the OnePlus One.
+The campaign encouraged women on the OnePlus community forums to post a photo of themselves alongside a OnePlus logo.
+Doing so could possibly have netted them an invite to buy the OnePlus One.
 Non-participants (read: mostly males) on the forums could then “Like” these photos.
 I’m sure you can already tell how this turned out.

 Miss #2: Launching with Cyanogen OS

-CyanogenMod — which eventually morphed into Lineage OS — was a custom Android ROM you could download and install on your unlocked smartphone.
+CyanogenMod — which eventually morphed into Lineage OS — was a custom Android ROM.
 Since it was beloved by the custom ROM community, fans got incredibly excited when OnePlus revealed the OnePlus One would have Cyanogen OS (a commercial version of CyanogenMod) pre-loaded.

-This not only represented a huge win for Cyanogen Inc., the company behind Cyanogen OS, but also for the custom ROM community in general.
+This not only represented a huge win for Cyanogen Inc. but also for the custom ROM community in general.
 Unfortunately, things took a turn pretty quickly.

-Cyanogen Inc. was plagued with poor leadership that made some truly bad decisions.
+Cyanogen Inc. had poor leadership that made some truly bad decisions.
 One of the biggest of these blunders was signing a deal with a OnePlus competitor that would see Cyanogen OS as the exclusive operating system on Indian handsets from this competitor.
-At the time, this was pretty much universally seen as Cyanogen screwing over OnePlus.
+At the time, this was universally seen as Cyanogen screwing over OnePlus.

 Related: Cyanogen: Where did it go wrong?

-Of course, the silver lining here is that this forced OnePlus to develop Oxygen OS (see earlier section), so it all turned out OK.
+Of course, the silver lining here is that this forced OnePlus to develop Oxygen OS (see earlier section).
 However, OnePlus should never have worked with Cyanogen in the first place as the company had a hotheaded CEO who had no experience and everything to prove.
 At one point, he even boasted that Cyanogen would eventually take control of Android from Google.
 Yes, he was that kind of crazy.

 Luckily, OnePlus has mostly been able to steer clear of problematic partnerships such as this ever since.